layoutBox/PinLayout/README.md

 | **Left and Right**       | Reduce the width to apply the left margin | Reduce the width to apply the right margin |
 | **hCenter**              | Move view right                       | Movie view left                                |

-Luc Dion [7 minutes ago]
-Salut @sdc, 15h plus tard mais bon :slightly_smiling_face:.
-Le seul problème avec ta ligne initiale est que tu appliques une marge top et bottom simultanément.
-La difficulté est lorsque qu’un centre est pinné, que veut dire une marge?
-Dans PinLayout je me suis inspiré encore une fois de CSS (même si CSS ne supporte pas ça), lorsque le vCenter à été pinné, une top margin pousse la view vers le bas, et une bottom margin pousse la view vers le haut.
-Donc dans ton cas ceci est la bonne solution:

 NOTE: `-` indicates that the margin is not applied.

 <br>

 #### When and how does vertical margins are applied in PinLayout?

-This table explains how and when **top and bottom margins** are applied depending on which view’s attribute has been pinned using PinLayout.
+This table explains how and when **top and bottom margins** are applied depending on which view’s attribute has been pinned.

 | View’s pinned attributes | Top Margin                               | Bottom Margin                               |
 |--------------------------|:----------------------------------------:|:-------------------------------------------:|